INGEOTEC/EvoMSA/docs/source/index.rst

 problems.
 It works by combining the output of different text models to produce the final prediction.

-EvoMSA is a two-stage procedure; the first step is to transform the text into a vector space with dimensions related to the number of classes, and, then, the second stage trains a supervised learning algorithm.
+EvoMSA is a two-stage procedure; the first step transforms the text into a vector space with dimensions related to the number of classes, and then, the second stage trains a supervised learning algorithm.

-The first stage can be seen as a composition of two functions, :math:`g \circ m`, where :math:`m` is a text model that transforms a text into a vector (i.e., :math:`m: \text{text} \rightarrow \mathbb R^d`) and :math:`g` is a classifier or regressor (i.e., :math:`g: \mathbb R^d \rightarrow \mathbb R^c`), :math:`d` depends on :math:`m`, and :math:`c` is the number of classes or labels.
+The first stage is a composition of two functions, :math:`g \circ m`, where :math:`m` is a text model that transforms a text into a vector (i.e., :math:`m: \text{text} \rightarrow \mathbb R^d`) and :math:`g` is a classifier or regressor (i.e., :math:`g: \mathbb R^d \rightarrow \mathbb R^c`), :math:`d` depends on :math:`m`, and :math:`c` is the number of classes or labels.

+EvoMSA contains different text models (i.e., :math:`m`), which can be selected using flags in the class constructor.
-These text models are:
+The text models implemented are:

-* `B4MSA <https://github.com/ingeotec/b4msa>`_ model trained with the training set (it is set by default)
+* :py:class:`b4msa.textmodel.TextModel` model trained with the training set (it is set by default :py:attr:`TR`)
 * :ref:`emospace` (it is evoked using :py:attr:`EvoMSA.base.EvoMSA(Emo=True, lang="en")`)
 * :ref:`th` (it is evoked using :py:attr:`EvoMSA.base.EvoMSA(TH=True, lang="en")`)
 * :ref:`ha` (it is evoked using :py:attr:`EvoMSA.base.EvoMSA(HA=True, lang="en")`)

 where :py:attr:`lang` specifies the language and can be either *ar*, *en*, or, *es* that corresponds to Arabic, English, and Spanish, respectively.
+On the other hand, :math:`g` is a classifier or regressor, and by default, it uses :py:class:`sklearn.svm.LinearSVC`.

+The second stage is the stacking method, which is a classifier or regressor.
+EvoMSA uses by default EvoDAG (i.e., :py:class:`EvoDAG.model.EvoDAGE`); however, this method can be changed with tha parameter :py:attr:`stacked_method`, e.g., :py:attr:`EvoMSA.base.EvoMSA(stacked_method="sklearn.naive_bayes.GaussianNB")`.

+EvoMSA is described in `EvoMSA: A Multilingual Evolutionary Approach for Sentiment Analysis <https://ieeexplore.ieee.org/document/8956106>`_, Mario Graff, Sabino Miranda-Jimenez, Eric Sadit Tellez, Daniela Moctezuma.
+Computational Intelligence Magazine, vol 15 no. 1, pp. 76-88, Feb.
+2020.

 Usage
 =========